Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 __Analyzing and Visualizing Data__

-In the Analyzing and Visualizing Data section in my `wrangle_act.ipynb`Jupyter Notebook,
+In the Analyzing and Visualizing Data section in my `wrangle_act.ipynb` Jupyter Notebook, I will analyze and visualize the wrangled data.